Toktorov/Toktorov/README.md

 # 👋 Hi, I’m @Toktorov Kurmanbek

-Welcome to my GitHub page!
+Welcome to my GitHub account!

 ## About Me
 I am passionate about technology and programming, with a keen interest in several areas: